-New Zealand sea lions have also been reported to occasionally prey upon fur seals, elephant seals, penguins and various sea birds.
+Sea lions have also been reported to occasionally prey upon fur seals and elephant seals!

 Female New Zealand sea lions may travel up to 175 km from the coast to feed.
 Dives may be up to 700 m in depth, though most are less than 200 m and last four or five minutes.

-Diving is almost continuous when at sea with females diving deeper, longer and covering a greater area and distance in a single foraging trip than any other fur seal or sea lion species.
+Diving is almost continuous when at sea.
+Females dive deeper, longer, and cover a greater area and distance in a single foraging trip than any other fur seal or sea lion species.

 Research indicates that New Zealand sea lions on the Auckland Islands may be operating at their physiological limits when foraging.
-This limits the population’s ability to sustain any other human or environmental impacts.
+This means they are diving the deepest and longest they possibly can.

 Read stories about DOC's work

-Read more about the New Zealand sea lion Threat Management Plan.
+Detailed information about the plan's development can be found on the New Zealand sea lion Threat Management Plan page.

-Concern over the incidental capture in the Auckland Islands squid trawl fishery contributed to the establishment of the Auckland Islands Marine Mammal Sanctuary and Marine Reserve.
+Concern over incidental capture in the Auckland Islands squid trawl fishery contributed to the establishment of the Auckland Islands Marine Mammal Sanctuary and Marine Reserve.
 Fishing is now prohibited within 12 miles of the islands.
-By-catch limits are also set each year by the Minister of Fisheries and if such limits are exceeded the fisheries are closed for that year,however this has not occurred in the last seven years althought the limited has been reached in four of the years.
+Limits on the numbers of sea lions that can be taken in nets eah year is also set by the the Minister of Fisheries each year.

 DOCs work related to the fishing impacts on sea lions is undertaken within its Conservation Services Program.